mxria-a/mxria-a/README.md

-## Hi!
+# Hi!
 I'm Maria the Designer turned Coder 👩🏽‍💻

+## About Me
+Hi!
+I’m Maria.
+But I usually go by <sup>_🎶 Mariaa Mariaa 🎶_</sup>
+I'm a UX/UI designer transitioning into Software Development, and I've successfully just finished a **Full-Stack Developer CFG Degree** with Code First Girls.

 <!--
 **mxria-a/mxria-a** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.